 Approval and Review of this Policy Statement

-This protocol was adopted by the Board on dd mm yyyy.
+This protocol was adopted by the Board on 10th December 2018.

-The XXXXX IDB will review and update this Policy Statement as and when changes to policies are made and notwithstanding within a period not extending beyond five years.
+The Kyle & Upper Ouse IDB will review and update this Policy Statement as and when changes to policies are made and notwithstanding within a period not extending beyond five years.